merenlab/anvio.org/_includes/install/dev_mamba_packages.md

 {:.notice}
-If the [mamba](https://github.com/mamba-org/mamba) installation somehow doesn't work, that is OK.
-In that case you may need to replace every instance of `mamba` with `conda` throughout the installation, and everything should work smoothly (but with slightly longer wait times).
-It would be extremely helpful to the community if you were to ping us on {% include _discord_invitation_button.html %} in the case of a `mamba` failure, so we better understand under what circumstances this solution fails.
+If the [mamba](https://github.com/mamba-org/mamba) installation somehow still doesn't work, that is OK.
+It is also OK if some of the commands below that start with `mamba` don't work.
+In either of these cases, you only need to replace every instance of `mamba` with `conda`, and everything should work smoothly (but with slightly longer wait times).
+But it would be extremely helpful to the community if you were to ping us on {% include _discord_invitation_button.html %} in the case of a `mamba` failure, so we better understand under what circumstances this solution fails.

 Install all the necessary packages: